-The Vintage School dress is reminiscent of an Edwardian school dress, with a sailor type collar, dropped waist bodice, fancy sleeves and cuffs.
+The Vintage School dress, by Genniewren Designs, is reminiscent of an Edwardian school dress, with a sailor type collar, dropped waist bodice, fancy sleeves and cuffs.

 Both dresses are unlined and open all the way down the back for easy dressing of your doll.